section-engineering-education/engineering-education/content/articles/genetic-programming-models-using-tpot/index.md

 ### Model building using individual algorithms

-We will use the iris dataset to build our model.
+We will use the iris dataset to train our model.
 The model classifies the flower species based on the input features.
 To get this dataset, click [here](https://drive.google.com/file/d/1gmfoaF14KhMybNThcaU72edgbFm7DO9l/view?usp=sharing)

 A snip of the dataset is shown in the image below.